-In November 2022, the Management Engagement and Remuneration Committee met to review the level of Directors' fees for the year ending 30 September 2023 and concluded that it was appropriate to increase the Directors fees by 5 per cent. to reflect inflationary pressures, the last fee revision having occurred in November 2018.
-Accordingly, the Directors' fees were increased from £28,000 to £29,400, the Senior Independent Director fee from £30,000 to £31,500, the Audit and Risk Committee Chairman (if separate to Senior Independent Director) from £30,000 to £31,500, and the Chair's fee was increased from £36,000 to £37,800.
+All Directors act in a non-executive capacity and the fees for their services are approved by the Committee.
+The fees for the Directors are determined within the limits set out in the Company's Articles of Association.
+In November 2022, the Management Engagement and Remuneration Committee met to consider the level of Directors' fees for the year ending 30 September 2023 and concluded that it was appropriate to increase the Directors' fees by 5 per cent to reflect inflationary pressures, the last fee revision having occurred in November 2018.
+Accordingly, the Directors' fees were increased from £28,000 to £29,400, the Senior Independent Director fee from £30,000 to £31,500, the Audit and Risk Committee Chair (if separate to the Senior Independent Director) from £30,000 to £31,500, and the Chair's fee was increased from £36,000 to £37,800.